moosetechnology/moosetechnology.github.io/moose-wiki/Developers/dealing-with-a-new-language.md

 Also, remember, you first want to represent the entities you will use for your analysis.

-To create the metamodel in pharo, you should look at the [full documentation](https://modularmoose.org/moose-wiki/Developers/CreateNewMetamodel).
+To create the meta-model in pharo, you should look at the [full documentation](https://modularmoose.org/moose-wiki/Developers/CreateNewMetamodel).
 If it is your first meta-model, you can look for the [Coaster Meta-model tutorial]({% post_url 2021-02-04-coasters %}).
 Finally, use the [UMLDocumentor]({% post_url 2023-09-26-new-UMLDocumentor %}) to *see* your meta-model.